Hunter J Tzovarras

-Hunter has been named as a top rated criminal defense lawyer by Super Lawyers since 2016.
-Hunter is a past President of the Maine Association of Criminal Defense Lawyers, and serves as a member of the Maine Rule of Evidence Committee.
-He is also an active member of the National Association of Criminal Defense Lawyers and National Police Accountability Project.
-He is admitted to practice in all courts within the State of Maine, the United States District Court for the District of Maine, the First Circuit Court of Appeals, and the United States Supreme Court.
+Hunter has been named as a top-rated criminal defense lawyer by Super Lawyers since 2016.
+Hunter is a past President of the Maine Association of Criminal Defense Lawyers.
+He is an active member of the National Association of Criminal Defense Lawyers and National College of DUI Defense.

 - University of Maine - Orono